skelsec/pypykatz/README.md

 1. live - reads the LSASS porcess' memory directly
 2. minidump - processes a minidump file created by dumping the LSASS process
 3. rekall (volatility fork) - processes basically ANY windows memory dumps that rekall can parse
-4. pcileech - can dump secrets DIRECTLY via DMA of a live computer
+4. pcileech - not supported anymore
 5. remote - this is another project.
 TBD :)
 6. `your project here` seriously, it's super-simple to integrate.